The Inner Workings of My Breakdown (a Dream)

 She smiles and says, Your next ride.

-After the hammerhead crane raises the cage with a lanky steel arm, it pivots, racing rapidly toward a V intersection of the front two walls, the closest point within striking distance of me.
+After the crane raises the cage with a lanky steel arm, it pivots, racing rapidly toward a V intersection of the front two walls, the closest point for striking distance.

-Before I can even stand on the water, the arm pivots again and, like a snake strike, drops the cage on the water directly in front of us without even a splash.
+Before I can even stand on the water, the arm drops the cage on the water directly in front of us without even a splash.

 Care to enter, kind sir?
 Anna Grace asks me as she opens the steel bar cage door.